aliyun/terraform-provider-alicloud/website/docs/r/vpc_traffic_mirror_filter_egress_rule.html.markdown

 * `id` - The ID of the rule.
 The value formats as `<traffic_mirror_filter_id>:<traffic_mirror_filter_egress_rule_id>`.
 * `status` - The state of the inbound rule.
 Valid values:`Creating`, `Created`, `Modifying` and `Deleting`.
 * `traffic_mirror_filter_egress_rule_id` - The ID of the outbound rule.

+### Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 1 mins) Used when create the Traffic Mirror Filter Egress Rule.
+* `update` - (Defaults to 1 mins) Used when update the Traffic Mirror Filter Egress Rule.

 ## Import